Careless Whisper: Speech-to-Text Hallucination Harms: Analysis

 \subsection{Generative AI in speech-to-text modeling}

-Our first hypothesis involves the fact that most advanced speech-to-text technology combines language modeling and audio modeling.
-The basis for OpenAI’s language model could be similar to hallucination-prone ChatGPT; in fact, Whisper even allows user prompting ``for correcting specific words or acronyms that the model often misrecognizes in the audio''~\cite{openai_stt}.
+Our first hypothesis involves Whisper's speech-to-text modeling choices.
+Most advanced speech-to-text systems now use a single end-to-end model rather than combining separate acoustic and language models.
+OpenAI’s Whisper model could involve similar technology to hallucination-prone language model ChatGPT; in fact, Whisper even allows user prompting ``for correcting specific words or acronyms that the model often misrecognizes in the audio''~\cite{openai_stt}.
 In our experiment, we did not input any prompts, and set the sampling temperature parameter (which controls the randomness of responses) to the default of 0, which should yield minimally random transcriptions.

-Despite this, our experiment yielded highly non-deterministic hallucinations – perhaps implying that Whisper’s over-reliance on OpenAI’s modern language modeling is what leads to hallucinations.
+Despite this, our experiment yielded highly non-deterministic hallucinations---perhaps implying that Whisper’s over-reliance on OpenAI’s language modeling advancements is what leads to hallucinations.

+Furthermore, the datasets ingested by OpenAI systems can help to explain the existence of the ``False Authority'' class of harms---and in particular, ``Youtuber'' language in hallucinations.
+Contemporaneous reporting~\cite{metz2024} revealed that Whisper was used to transcribe over a million hours of YouTube videos in order to train GPT-4.
+This is consistent with the high volumes of ``False Authority'' harms that we identified.

 Notably, we found no evidence of hallucinations in competing speech recognition systems such as Google Speech-to-Text (tested in April 2023) or the latest Google Chirp model (tested in December 2023): we identified exactly 0 comparable hallucination concerns (as defined above) from Google's products out of the 187 identified audio segments.
-We similarly identified exactly 0 comparable hallucination concerns among the same 187 audio segments tested on Amazon, Microsoft, AssemblyAI, and RevAI speech-to-text services tested in January 2024.
-This could indicate that generative language models such as PaLM2 (underlying Google Bard) are not being used in a similar manner in this speech-to-text systems.
+We similarly identified exactly 0 comparable hallucination concerns among the same 187 audio segments from Amazon, Microsoft, AssemblyAI, and RevAI speech-to-text services (tested in January 2024).
+This could indicate that advancements in generative language models such as PaLM2 (underlying Google Bard) were not being used in a similar manner in competing speech-to-text systems.
+As such, we believe hallucinations to currently be an OpenAI-specific concern.